Ecwid/ecwid-api-docs/includes/_orders.md

 --------- | -----------| -----------
 name |  string | Option name
 type |  string | Option type.
 One of: <ul><li>`CHOICE` (dropdown or radio button)</li><li>`CHOICES` (checkboxes)</li><li>`TEXT` (text input and text area)</li><li>`DATE` (date/time)</li><li>`FILES` (upload file option)</li></ul>
-value | string | Selected/entered value(s) by customer.
-Used to get all values of a product option separated by comma in a single string valuesArray | Array | Selected/entered value(s) by customer.
-Used to get a specific value of a product option as an element of array, if option type is `CHOICES` files | Array\<*OrderItemOptionFile*\> | Attached files (if the option type is `FILES`)
+value | string | Selected/entered option value(s) as a string.
+For the `CHOICES` type, provides a string with all chosen values (comma-separated).
+You can use this to simply print out all selected values. valuesArray | Array | Selected option values as an array.
+For the `CHOICES` type, provides an array with the chosen values so you can iterate through them in your app. files | Array\<*OrderItemOptionFile*\> | Attached files (if the option type is `FILES`)

 #### OrderItemOptionFile